wuqy052/wuqy052.github.io/content/project_learning/OL_ASD/index.md

 ---
 title: Emulation and Imitation during Observational Learning
-summary: Using 2 large online datasets, I found that individuals with higher autistic traits are less likely to infer the others' goals.
+summary: With 2 large online datasets, I found that individuals with higher autistic traits are less likely to infer the others' goals.
 date: 2025-03-01
 weight: 2
 tags: